Chinese expedition to Tibet (1910): Reforms in Lhasa

 The international developments caused a reduction in the status of Tibet and increased the assertion of power by China.
 The Dalai Lama, who left Lhasa in the wake of Younghusband expedition, spent time Buddhist monasteries in Amdo and Mongolia, and eventually went to Beijing to see the Chinese emperor, where he received an inferior treatment as a subordinate.
 During his absence, China implemented a variety of measures to increase its control over Tibet.
 Zhang Yintang, an official sent to negotiate with the British government in India, was appointed as the Imperial High Commissioner in Tibet.
 He introduced a variety of "new deal" reforms in the administration, vastly curtailed the British influence in Tibet, and managed to win over sections of Tibetan population.
-The amban, Lian Yu, had his own reforms to implement, which were said to be considerably less popular.
+The amban, Lianyu, had his own reforms to implement, which were said to be considerably less popular.
 The tensions between them caused Zhang to leave in June 1907.
 After his departure, Lian Yu had an unobstructed run on the administration of Tibet.